leuraph/p1afempy/README.md

 Therefore, in order to make use of the performance upgrade, you should make sure you have `scikits.umfpack` installed.
 Secondly, we point out the following problem when trying to install `scikits.umfpack` on a mac.
-In orderto install `scikits.umfpack` via pip, you (along other things) need to make sure you have a working version of `suite-sparse` installed on your machine (`scikits.umfpack` will use its headers and link against its library).
+In order to install `scikits.umfpack` via pip, you (along other things, as mentioned [here](https://pypi.org/project/scikit-umfpack/)) need to make sure you have a working version of `suite-sparse` installed on your machine (`scikits.umfpack` will use its headers and link against its library).
 However, it seems that using the `suite-sparse` version shipped via homebrew does conflict